lcrippa/edipy2-docs/doc/funcs/1_solver.rst

    :param bath: The bath array returned by  :func:`init_solver`.
 If the bath dimensions are inconsistent with the global properties of the problem, EDIpack2 will exit with an error.

    :type sflag: bool
-   :param sflag: for single-site DMFT, if :code:`False`, it disables the calculation of the Green's function and susceptibilities
+   :param sflag: for single-impurity DMFT, if :code:`False`, it disables the calculation of the Green's function and susceptibilities

    :type iflag: bool
    :param iflag: for real-space DMFT, if :code:`False`, it disables the calculation of the Green's function and susceptibilities

    :type fmpi: bool
-   :param fmpi: if :code:`False`, for single-site DMFT, it disables MPI for the ED routine, if the communicator is used elsewhere
+   :param fmpi: if :code:`False`, for single-impurity DMFT, it disables MPI for the ED routine, if the communicator is used elsewhere

    :type mpi_lanc: bool
    :param mpi_lanc: if :code:`True`, for real-space DMFT sets the MPI parallelization for the ED routine.
 By default it is :code:`False`, and each inequivalent site is solved serially by a different core.